infowrap/infowrap-filepicker/README.md

 #An Angular module for Ink File Picker

+This frontend module was designed to work specifically with our [filepicker_client ruby gem](https://github.com/infowrap/filepicker_client).

 Learn more about Ink File Picker [here](https://www.inkfilepicker.com/)

 This project is currently in `Alpha`.